-Deployment and validation stages.
-The deployment stage offers support for deploying latency-sensitive applications on edge computing platforms.
+Deployment and Validation Stages: The deployment stage offers support for deploying latency-sensitive applications on edge computing platforms.
 This stage provides validation for defined application constraints by determining eligible deployments (if any) of the designed application to the target edge computing platform.
-We cast our deployment technique within constraint programming (CP) paradigm [11], where we define the deployment constraints as a constraint satisfaction problem.
-Consequently, the deployment stage can generate feasible or optimal deployment strategies - it provides guarantees that if a deployment strategy exists, the technique can find it.
-A deployment strategy that (i) satisfies each component's resource requirements while not exceeding the device's available resources and (ii) meets the communication flow constraints, i.e., ensuring that the e2e delay of each communication flow does not exceed the determined one.
+We cast our deployment technique within the constraint programming (CP) paradigm [11], where we define the deployment constraints as a constraint satisfaction problem.
+Consequently, the deployment stage can generate feasible or optimal deployment strategies-it provides guarantees that if a deployment strategy exists, the technique can find it.
+A deployment strategy: 1) satisfies each component's resource requirements while not exceeding the device's available resources and 2) meets the communication flow constraints, i.e., ensuring that the e2e delay of each communication flow does not exceed the determined one.
 Finally, we evaluate our deployment stage performance by assessing the execution time required to find an optimal deployment strategy.

-The contributions of this paper are as follows:
+The contributions of this article are as follows.

-- EdgeFlow.
-A methodology for latency-sensitive IoT applications development and deployment.
-Our proposed methodology aids the developer in defining and validating timing and resource requirements as well as finding optimal and feasible deployment strategies. - Development stage.
-We propose an extension of the FBP programming paradigm with new concepts like timing and resource requirements.
-By introducing new timing requirements, we support the definition of multiple e2e delays for different communication flows for the developed application. - Deployment stage.
-We introduce a novel resource allocation technique capable of finding optimal or feasible deployment strategies.
-Our main objective is to find a deployment strategy that satisfies all timing and resource requirements defined in the development stage. - Validation stage.
-We provide validation for all application requirements introduced during the development stage using the proposed resource allocation technique from the deployment stage.
+- EdgeFlow: It is the methodology for latency-sensitive IoT applications development and deployment.
+Our proposed methodology aids the developer in defining and validating timing and resource requirements, as well as finding optimal and feasible deployment strategies. - 2) Development Stage: We propose an extension of the FBP programming paradigm with new concepts, such as timing and resource requirements.
+By introducing new timing requirements, we support the definition of multiple e2e delays for different communication flows for the developed application. - 3) Deployment Stage: We introduce a novel resource allocation technique capable of finding optimal or feasible deployment strategies.
+Our main objective is to find a deployment strategy that satisfies all timing and resource requirements defined in the development stage.

+4) Validation Stage: We provide validation for all application requirements introduced during the development stage using the proposed resource allocation technique from the deployment stage.
 As a result, the developer can refine the defined requirements, considering the target edge computing platform.

-The remainder of the paper is structured as follows.
-In Section II we summarize the related work.
-Section III provides an overview of EdgeFlow and defines the application model, the edge computing platform, and the communication flows constraints, given as input files to the deployment stage.
-In Section IV we describe the implementation details of our proposed framework.
+The remainder of this article is structured as follows.
+In Section II, we summarize the related work.
+Section III provides an overview of EdgeFlow and defines the application model, edge computing platform, and communication flows constraints, given as input files to the deployment stage.
+In Section IV, we describe the implementation details of our proposed framework.
 Section V presents the application development methodology, while Section VI shows the results of our deployment stage evaluation.
-Finally, Section VII concludes the paper and provides an outlook on future work.
+Finally, Section VII concludes the article and provides an outlook on future work.